memph1024/swapdex-documentation/docs/validator-guides/validator.md

 For security reasons we recommend to run a validator as non-root user.
 For that we create a dedicated user account which will be used to run the validator.
 ```
-sudo adduser swapdex
+sudo adduser kusari
 ```
 !!! info
     when adding the new account you will be asked to provide a password and some additional information.
     Only the password is mandatory, the other parameters can be left blank.

-### Create the Kusari Testnet Validator Service File
+### Create the Kusari Validator Service File
-In the next step, we will use [Nano](https://help.ubuntu.com/community/Nano), a simple terminal-based text editor, to create a file that contains service instructions.
+In the next step, we will use <a href="https://help.ubuntu.com/community/Nano" target="_blank"> Nano </a>, a simple terminal-based text editor, to create a file that contains service instructions.
-The following command creates a file named `swapdex.service` at the following location: `lib/systemd/system/`
+The following command creates a file named `kusari.service` at the following location: `lib/systemd/system/`

 ```
-sudo nano /lib/systemd/system/swapdex.service
+sudo nano /lib/systemd/system/kusari.service
 ```

 !!! warning